Artemis-Hunt/cookimus-recipe/README.md

 On the top right, users can press the toggle button  to switch between the recipe categorised list, and the combined list which combines all items with the same name, allowing for convenient shopping.

-To delete items from the grocery list, users can either delete items individually, by swiping left on the ingredient and tapping the delete icon, or delete the entire recipe at once by tapping the recipe header *(To be changed in the future to long press to trigger)*.
+To delete items from the grocery list, users can either delete items individually, by swiping left on the ingredient and tapping the delete icon, or delete the entire recipe at once by tapping the recipe header.
 All amounts are automatically updated in the combined list.

 #### Back-end
 The grocery list is currently stored locally in a .js file - this will be migrated to the cloud in the future and stored under user data in Firestore.
 As such, the user will have access to the grocery list across devices.